mrichter0/chem-classifier/README.md

 # chem-classifier

-**This is not a working model.**

 This repository is a **design plan and experiment scaffold**, not a finished chemistry classifier.
-The current goal is to design a **chemical database / classifier for rapid intent screening** by representing flagged chemicals in structural graph form and testing whether LLMs can reason over those graphs quickly and consistently.
+The current goal is to design a **chemical database / classifier for rapid intent screening** by representing flagged chemicals in structural graph form.

 ## Purpose